A Recovery Guide for the Spouse of An Addict

 The issue of addiction has even been used as grounds for divorce in many instances, although many counselors advise couples to seek family therapy together or at the very least support the partner that has an addiction to aid in their recovery.
 Many couples, however, typically choose to separate instead, particularly if there are children involved, to spare the children from the difficulty of living a life with a parent who suffers from an addiction.

 While many couples do fulfill their vows of “in sickness and in health”, some take it even further.
 A sad reality of having a spouse who has an addiction is that the other partner also risks developing the habit themselves, particularly if they indulge the other partner instead of confronting them.
-This is not an uncommon thing, as there are so many people who end up with a substance abuse disorder mainly because they were having a relationship with someone who already had it.
+This is not an uncommon thing, as there are so many people who develop an addiction mainly because they are having a relationship with someone who already has it.

 Many spouses tend to accept their partners regardless of the troubles they come with, including substance abuse.
 It is not uncommon for husbands or wives to simply carry on as if nothing is wrong with their spouse, in the hopes that someday they will get their act together and get help for their destructive habit.
 The problem here, however, is that with only one member of the couple doing all the work, it could further strain the relationship in a way that is completely avoidable.

 Many faithful spouses suffer in this manner, as they struggle to keep the family together while eking out a living for the family.
 This could become an even bigger problem once the person with addiction begins to succumb to the damage done by their bad habit.
-The damage could require hospitalization, an addiction treatment program in Idaho, and exorbitantly-priced medications.
+The damage could require hospitalization, an addiction treatment program, and exorbitantly priced medications.
 This is particularly true if the person with the addiction requires an organ transplant to replace the one already damaged by their bad habit.

 partner of an addict